goblinhack/zorbash/README.md

 (Well you will once the game is finished! :)

 This is work in progress.
-Consider this in demo mode in that you currently start with a bunch of equipment each time.
-That will change once I add character seletion.
+Consider this in demo mode for now.
+The game is playable, but has no end yet.

 Comments and suggestions welcome at this early stage.